Risk, returns & timeframes illustration

 Take your first, or next, step to becoming a confident investor with Hatch's free online course – just 10 minutes a day, for 10 days.

 Want to bend it like Buffett?
 While he may have built the most expensive stock in the world, turns out the Oracle Omaha hasn’t always got it right.
 Yep, even some of Buff’s stuff’s been a bit ruff, losing billions of dollars.
-As the investing GOAT ticks over into his 93rd year, despite Berkshire Hathaway’s (BRK.A, BRK.B) ‘low risk’ ESG rating, he may have buffeted around other scores in his 33,603 days on planet Earth as he amassed his US$101 billion personal fortune - one his kids won’t inherit. 💸
+As the investing GOAT ticks over into his 93rd year, despite Berkshire Hathaway’s (BRK.B) ‘low risk’ ESG rating, he may have buffeted around other scores in his 33,603 days on planet Earth as he amassed his US$101 billion personal fortune - one his kids won’t inherit. 💸

 Showing that even seasoned investors can make mistakes, Buffett says the ‘dumbest stock’ he ever bought was Berkshire Hathaway.
 In a self-proclaimed malicious move, he lost US$200 billion going all in on a doomed textile company named, ah-hem, Berkshire Hathaway.
 While at the time he wasn’t dancing, his same-named company (still owned by him) is today worth US$991 billion. 📈